httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The "Hash Algorithms for HTTP Digest Fields", maintained by IANA at
 <https://www.iana.org/assignments/http-dig-alg/>, registers algorithms for use
-with the Representation-Digest, Content-Digest, Want-Representation-Digest, and Want-Content-Digest fields defined in this document.
+with the Integrity and Integrity preference fields defined in this document.

 This registry uses the Specification
 Required policy ({{Section 4.6 of !RFC8126}}).